charisgao/STAT-4830-Optimizing-Attention-Project/README.md

 ```
 .
 ├── docs/           # Documentation and report files
 │   ├── report.md   # Final project report
 │   ├── Final_Presentation_Slides.pdf    # Final slides
 │   └── figures/    # Project figures and visualizations
 ├── notebooks/      # Jupyter notebooks implementations
 └── _archive/       # Development history
 ```

-Development history: previous versions and drafts of report and notebooks of attention optimization implementations; older versions are labeled with the week when they were created.
+Development history: previous versions and drafts of report and notebooks of attention optimization implementations can be found in [`_archive`](_archive); older versions are labeled with the week when they were created.

 ## Setup Instructions

+Most of the implementations are done as Google Colab notebooks, and can be directly run in Google Colab.

 1. Python Environment: